Try My Therapist Rate Increase Letter Template [So You Don't Burn Out]

 Still feeling intimidated by the idea of a price increase?
 That's where I come in.

-It's normal to worry about what will happen if you change rates with client.
+It's normal to worry about what will happen if you change rates with clients.
 However, the consequences of continuing to undercharge don't just impact the service you provide—they impact your whole life.
 And your well-being is far too important to let fear of the reaction of select clients stop you from raising your rates.

 Working with a business coach can help give you the support and courage to make dramatic changes in your business for the better.
 As a therapist myself, I understand the risks and rewards of private practice.
 That's what makes business coaching with me so different.